 From India, Bangalore

-The question of State Govt. & Central Govt. is not the prime but either can be as PE & Contractor in case to case.
+The question of State Govt. & Central Govt. is not the prime, but either can be as PE & Contractor in each case.

-In your case the State Govt is bound by law to issue Form V to BHEL, as issued the Work Order in first instance.
-Then PE may or may not issue Form V to the sub-contractor (E ) upon the request of contractor but main contractor shall remain responsible for all violations of the WO and too for all statutory obligations under the labour law.
+In your case, the State Govt is bound by law to issue Form V to BHEL as issued in the Work Order in the first instance.
+Then, the PE may or may not issue Form V to the subcontractor (E) upon the request of the contractor, but the main contractor shall remain responsible for all violations of the WO and all statutory obligations under the labor law.

 From India, Mumbai

-In your case the State Govt is bound by law to issue Form V to BHEL, as issued the Work Order in first instance.
-Then PE may or may not issue Form V to the sub-contractor (E ) upon the request of contractor but main contractor shall remain responsible for all violations of the WO and too for all statutory obligations under the labour law.
+In your case, the State Govt is bound by law to issue Form V to BHEL as issued in the Work Order in the first instance.
+Then, the PE may or may not issue Form V to the subcontractor (E) upon the request of the contractor, but the main contractor shall remain responsible for all violations of the WO and all statutory obligations under the labor law.

 From India, Mumbai